(0 | 0 Reviews)

 Tips & Secrets

-• Using sour curd in the batter is mandatory for achieving the most professional-grade authentic tangy flavor and fluffy texture.
+• Using sour curd in the batter is mandatory for achieving the most authentic tangy flavor and fluffy texture.

-• Ensuring the oil is at high temperature before dropping the bhajiya provides the absolute secret to achieving superior professional-grade oil-free crunch.
+• Ensuring the oil is at high temperature before dropping the bhajiya provides the absolute secret to achieving superior oil-free crunch.

 Nutritional Information(Per 150g portion)